waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   5. Tin Tower 1F: Talk to all three Sages.
 [Talked to all - Turn 24814.
 Prerequisites missing]

 # Progress Tracking
-- Sweep Started: Turn 24851
-- Route 42 Island Search: Thoroughly searched Row 12, 14, 15, 16, 17.
+- Route 42 Island Search: Thoroughly searched Row 11, 12, 14, 15, 16, 17.
 Row 13 tiles (25-31, 13) need verification.
 No Suicune sprite or Eusine sighting triggered.
 - Route 36 Search: Checked junction at (35, 9).
 Sighting depends on Route 42.
-- Cianwood Verification: Returning to verify no missing triggers/dialogue.
+- Cianwood Verification: Sighting at (10, 14) is definitely gone.
+No NPCs in the city have new dialogue.

 # Tile Mechanics (Global)
 - **FLOOR:** Traversable.
 Standard walking surface.